-In the spirit of this counsel by both a General President and our Stake President, my message comes from exploring Malachi 3:8–10.
+In the spirit of this counsel by our Stake President, my message comes from exploring Malachi 3:8–10.

 Many of you will immediately recognize that reference, and be thinking, “Ah, yes.
 The Tithing Scripture.”
 Some of you may already now be reciting it silently to yourselves.